johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-30-mui-react-tree-view-pass-data-to-treeitem/index.md

 The comment on [this GitHub issue](https://github.com/mui/material-ui/issues/33175#issuecomment-1469725522) suggests that this will be directly supported in MUI v6.
 Until that time, you'll have to slightly hack the component to achieve this.

 I've written previously about [how to check children and uncheck parents in the MUI treeview component](../2024-05-25-mui-react-tree-view-check-children-uncheck-parents/index.md).
 This post builds on that one.
-And in fact, the behaviour we're implementing here is related to the behaviour we implemented in that post.
+But, you need not be using multiselect / checkboxes etc to use the approach in this post.
+It applies generally to usage of the treeview component.

 ![title image reading "MUI React Tree View: pass data to TreeItem" with the MUI logo](title-image.png)